Nestor Bayona: Life and career

 Born in Lleida, Nestor Bayona began his career as a pianist, training at the Conservatory de Lleida at the age of 6.
 He then moved to the Royal Northern College of Music in Manchester, where he studied Piano with Helen Krizos, before continuing onto the Geneva University of Music to study piano with Nelson Goerner and then conducting with Laurent Gay.
 He went on to pursue a postgraduate diploma in conducting at the Berlin University of the Arts with Steven Sloane.

+In seasons 2018/19 and 2021/22, Nestor Bayona served as assistant conductor to Lawrence Foster at the Opéra de Marseille after the recommendation of Daniel Barenboim.
+In the 2019/20 and 2020/21 seasons, he was assistant conductor to Lawrence Foster again and then to Marin Alsop at the Polish National Radio Symphony Orchestra.
+He was also assistant to Henrik Nánási at the Liceu, to Steven Sloane at the Komische Oper Berlin, and assisted in productions of Debussy’s Pelléas et Mélisande and Berg’s Lulu at the George Enescu Festival, as well as Penderecki’s Die schwarze Maske at the Grand Theatre, Warsaw.